 Hip arthrodesis is a procedure where hip joint is surgically fused.
 It is used for management of advanced hip arthritis in a selected group of patients.
-A common procedure earlier, its utility has decreased with success of total hip replacement surgery.
+A common procedure earlier, its utility has decreased with the success of total hip replacement surgery.

 The procedure aims to provide stable, painless hip at the cost of hip movements.
-Because hip movements are not there after hip arthrodesis, the gait of the person becomes less efficient and uses more energy.
+Because hip movements are not thereafter hip arthrodesis, the gait of the person becomes less efficient and uses more energy.

-There is increased pelvic rotation of contralateral hip and increased stress at adjacent joints.
-This could lead joint degeneration of lumbar spine, ipsilateral knee or contralateral hip may be affected leading to symptoms in these joints after about two decades of surgery.
+There is increased pelvic rotation of the contralateral hip and increased stress at adjacent joints.
+This could lead joint degeneration of the lumbar spine, ipsilateral knee or contralateral hip may be affected leading to symptoms in these joints after about two decades of surgery.

-The surgery is classically performed in young patients with desire to return to near-normal physical activity which includes heavy labor work
+The surgery is classically performed in young patients with a desire to return to near-normal physical activity which includes heavy labor work

 Prerequisite for Hip Arthrodesis